quicwg/base-drafts/draft-ietf-quic-transport.md

 opportunistic acknowledgement attacks.

-The type byte for a ACK frame contains embedded flags, and is formatted as `01NULLMM`.
+The type byte for a ACK frame contains embedded flags, and is formatted as `101NLLMM`.
 These bits are parsed as follows:

-* The first two bits must be set to 01 indicating that this is an ACK frame.
+* The first three bits must be set to 101 indicating that this is an ACK frame.

 * The `N` bit indicates whether the frame has more than 1 range of acknowledged packets (i.e., whether the ACK Block Section contains a Num Blocks field).

-* The `U` bit is unused and MUST be set to zero.

 * The two `LL` bits encode the length of the Largest Acknowledged field as 1, 2, 4, or 6 bytes long.